zaidtergaon1999/planet_assignment/README.md

 The framework simulates a realistic shopper journey with dynamic data generation, OTP polling from [Mail.tm](https://mail.tm), and robust defensive selectors designed to handle real-world UI variations.

+## 🎥 Demo Recording

+The entire recording of this UI automation is available in the following video folder:

+### planet_assignment/src/video

+This video showcases the complete automated journey — from email submission and OTP verification to passport entry and profile completion — providing a visual confirmation of the framework’s end-to-end execution.

 ## 🧩 Project Objectives